dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 I'll explain these three points below.

-### The use of non-ASCII glyphs or ASCII digraphs for runtime function calls
+### The use of non-ASCII glyphs or ASCII digraphs for built-in function calls

 Languages often come with functions that the developer can use for common tasks.
 When I was solving the first problem of AOC 2022 in Clojure, I used the `map`, `partition-by`, and `reduce` functions, among others, which were provided by the Clojure runtime.
 In popular languages like Clojure, to call one of these functions, a developer must use the English name of this function.
 For example, if I wanted to use the `map` function in Clojure to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `(map inc v)`.